GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/README.md

 `example_scripts` folder of this directory

 ## 7. Quantitative evaluation
-Use scripts in the `evaluation` folder of this directory Examples are provided in the `example_scripts` folder of this directory
+Use scripts in the `evaluation` folder of this directory.

+Examples are provided in the `example_scripts` folder of this repository

 ## 8. Qualitative evaluation
 Use [animation server](https://secret-meadow-14164.herokuapp.com/coordinates.html)

+## Contact
+If you encounter any problems/bugs/issues please contact me on Github or by emailing me at tarask@kth.se for any bug reports/questions/suggestions.
+I prefer questions and bug reports on Github as that provides visibility to others who might be encountering same issues or who have the same questions.